anitarasoa/birthday-app/readme.md

 </div>

-In this project my goal is to display lists of people by fetching data from an API with people's birth date and their avatar.
-And calculating their next birthday from the current day.
-Then I sorted the people by the one who has the nearest birthday.
+In this project my goal is to display lists of people by fetching data from an API with people's birthday and their avatar.

 ## Overview